 How We Monitor Beach Water Quality

-Our goal is to prevent harmful bacteria and toxins from making people ill while they enjoy our area lakes and beaches.
+Our goal is to prevent harmful bacteria and toxins from making people sick while they enjoy our lakes and beaches.

 Beaches We Monitor